The Hague should formally investigate Venezuelan ‘crimes against humanity,’ OAS says

 The report estimated that between 2014 and 2020 in Venezuela, Venezuelan security forces or paramilitary groups committed 18,093 murders, detained 15,501 people in the country for arbitrary reasons and tortured hundreds.

-In May 2018, the OAS released similarly damning findings, issuing allegations that “there were reasonable grounds to believe crimes against humanity had been committed in Venezuela,” backed by evidence in testimony.
+In May 2018, the OAS released similarly condemnatory findings, issuing allegations that “there were reasonable grounds to believe crimes against humanity had been committed in Venezuela,” backed by evidence in testimony.

 “Unfortunately, since [the 2018] Report was published, the alleged crimes against humanity have only broadened in scale and depth, targeting millions of Venezuelans, both directly and indirectly,” said the OAS in its Wednesday update.